RV & Marine Battery Monitor

 Peak Amps and minimum volts measurements show you even short duration load events and help you troubleshoot hard to find electrical problems.
 Statistics are reset when power is removed.

-Doc Wattson helps you evaluate the effect of component changes and of system tuning on performance.
+Our "Watt's up" and Doc Wattson meters are handy battery monitors that help you evaluate the effect of equipment changes and help tuning your system's performance.

 Easy To Use

 - Low cost

 - Easy to use

 - Made in USA to ISO 9001 (like Hewlett Packard uses) quality standards

 - Self powered (~ 0.007 Amps) or use an auxiliary power source or battery

 - 14 gage, stranded, high flex, high temperature silicone rubber insulated wires.
 Supplied without connectors

 - Small size and lightweight - 2.8" L x 1.7" W x 0.83" D, 2.3 oz.

 - One Year Warranty